DynaPlex/DynaPlex/docs/getting-started/verifying-installation.md

 ```

 If `pip` cannot find a matching wheel, it is almost always a platform
-mismatch — most often a Python version other than 3.13/3.14, an OS older than
+mismatch — most often a Python version outside 3.11–3.14, an OS older than
 the floors above, or a 32-bit interpreter.
 Check with:

 ```bash